 AAA Life Insurance Company was founded in 1969 by the American Automobile Association (AAA).
 The company offers term, whole, and universal life insurance.
 You do not have to be an AAA member to buy life insurance from the company.
 However, there are some discounts for members.

 AAA Life Insurance Company also sells accident insurance.
 However, the company offers this policy is AAA members only.
 The benefit level depends on how long you have been a member.
 The policy covers injuries and death caused by accidents, such as falling off a roof.
 However, the policy does not cover accidents caused by extreme sports, acts of war, or self-inflicted injuries like suicide or drunk driving.

 There are three types of annuities offered by AAA.
 The first two have a minimum deposit of $3,000, while the third has a minimum deposit of $10,000.
 If you’re considering getting an annuity, you must talk to a financial advisor to help you find the right option for your retirement needs.

 Other AAA insurance plans include RV, boat, condo, flood, home, motorcycle, renters, and auto insurance.

 AAA life insurance Financial Strength

-AM Best is a credit rating agency that gives financial strength ratings (FSRs) to insurance companies.
-These ratings show how financially sound a company is and if they are likely to pay out their life insurance claims.
-A strong FSR means that a company is in good shape and will be able to follow through on its commitments.
+AM Best is a credit rating agency that gives insurance companies financial strength ratings (FSRs).
+These ratings show how financially sound a company is and if they are likely to pay out its life insurance claims.
+A strong FSR means that a company is in good shape and can follow through on its commitments.